-Join Richard Harrington for an in-depth discussion in this video Goodbye, part of Getting Started with Stop Motion Animation.
+Join Richard Harrington for an in-depth discussion in this video Goodbye, part of Learning Stop Motion Animation.

 …I hope you have as much fun exploring stop motion animation as I do.…This is a great way for you to learn more about animation…and even involve some of your family or friends in the process.…Now, if you'd like to learn more about motion…graphics, video or photography, just look me up on lynda.com.…My name's Rich Harrington and there's lots of great courses by me and other authors.…The skills that you've learned today can be…built upon to give you even better results.…Once you start getting things you like, be sure to…head on over to YouTube where there's an iStopMotion community.…You can view other people's works and get inspired, as well…as post some of your own and get some great feedback.…